lfricken/ti/core/readme.md

 ## Quick Rule Changes
-when units die you put their value in a pot where you get 50% of it as resources at end of round and remainder is saved may only elect to retreat TO home, cannot retreat from MR can never attack home systems
+resolve on public objective end of round, one secret objective any time during round when units die you put their value in a pot where you get 50% of it as resources at end of round and remainder is saved may only elect to retreat TO home, cannot retreat from MR can never attack home systems